jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

     TypeError: Cannot read property 'answer' of null
 ```

 And indeed: by default, our state is not populated.
 Hence, JavaScript complains of displaying `answer` property of a null state property.
-Our testsuite misses a special case: when there is no answer.
+Our test suite misses a special case: when there is no answer.
 When we notice such an edge case, we should add a test to ensure it is correctly handled.
 So, let's update our test file:

 ``` js
 it('should not display any answer by default', () => {